-Another important component of the IWSPA's integrated social infrastructure would be the WSP Certification Agency

-This agency, part of the MoF but acting neutrally and independently as an auditor, would be responsible for certifying all WSP requests, especially those originating from the healthcare and social-protection sectors.
+Another important component of the IWSPA's integrated social infrastructure would be the WSP Certification Agency sponsible for certifying all WSP requests, especially those originating from the healthcare and social-protection sectors.
 The agency would monitor and verify the healthcare service claims of health facilities and social-protection transfers, and conduct quality ex-post verification of fund transfers, thereby reducing conflicts of interests and risk of frauds that might occur between contractors and health facilities.
 The agency would validate the payments and send them to the relevant government agency or other welfare-sector institutions responsible for reimbursements.
 The agency would foster public trust through transparent and accountable governance and management of healthcare funds.
+654